-We worked closely with Micah Woods, graduate student in the Department of Horticulture.
-Micah worked on nonacid cations bioavailability in sand rootzones.
+Micah Woods, graduate student in the Department of Horticulture worked on nonacid cations bioavailability in sand rootzones.
 His work has generated five published journal articles.
 Micah succesfully defended his dissertation in December 2005 and received his PhD in January 2006.
 He now runs is own company (Asian Turfgrass Center), with a home-base in Bangkok, Thailand.

-Andy Durow joined us in the summer of 2003 after graduation from Suny Morrisville.
+Andy Durow, Animal Sciences, joined us in the summer of 2003 after graduation from Suny Morrisville.
 He did his junior and senior year at Cornell in the Dairy Fellows Program and then moved to Minnesota to operate a 500-cow dairy farm.

 Jason Kahabka joined us in November of 2003 as extension associate with half-time duties for phosphorus research in Northern New York, including rainfall simulations (he build our rainfall simulator) on farms and research stations.
 Jason left our team in November 2005 to pursue a contract with the Graduate School at Cornell University.